MetalBlueberry/go-plotly/README.md

 - removed offline package, as each version package needs its own **plot.go**.
 - Replaced all `offline` imports in the examples packages by just calling the `grob` package of the specified version
 - all html's will now refer to the correct plotly version's cdn in the html's head
+- allow defining your own head for the plot, which allows embedding the plotly.js source instead of referencing the CDN.
+This enables generation of offline plots

 ## Official Plotly Release Notes
 For detailed changes please follow the release notes of the original JS repo: https://github.com/plotly/plotly.js/releases